Out-Law Guide 3 min. read

 For ATE policies taken out prior to 1 April 2013, payment of the premium was usually deferred until the outcome of the case, with the premium only payable in the event of the case being successful.

 For ATE policies taken from 1 April 2013 not all premiums will be deferred until the outcome of the case is determined, and as with other insurance products, in respect of commercial disputes ATE insurers may seek payment of an element of the premium when the policy is taken out.

 For ATE policies taken out before 1 April 2013, the ATE premium may in whole or in part be recoverable from the losing party in litigation.
 The level of recovery will depend on the reasonableness and proportionality of the insurance premium and ATE cover.

-For ATE policies taken out from 1 April 2013, the ATE premium will not save for limited exceptions relating to insolvency, publication and privacy proceedings (defamation), mesothelioma cases and for an initial expert’s report on liability and causation in clinical negligence claims, be recoverable from the losing party in the litigation.
+For ATE policies taken out from 1 April 2013, the ATE premium will not be recoverable from the losing party in the litigation, save for limited exceptions relating to insolvency proceedings up to 5 April 2016, publication and privacy proceedings (defamation), mesothelioma cases and for an initial expert’s report on liability and causation in clinical negligence claims.

 Where a claim is successfully settled for a sum without or including costs, any ATE premium due will be payable to the insurer.

 In the event of the insured recovering damages but having to pay all or an element of its opponent’s costs (e.g. for a substantial period following the date of an opponents Part 36 ‘without prejudice except as to costs’ offer), costs payable to an opponent may only be contributed to by the insurer for such sum in excess of damages recovered i.e. the insured’s damages may, subject to the terms of the ATE policy, have to be taken to pay the opponents costs prior to the insurer paying out under the policy.